Dhamma-Sobhana/gong/README.md

 Optional Data Source Name for error tracking using [Sentry](https://sentry.io/).

 # Automation
 The system can fetch a centers schedule for automatic plying of gong.
-Locally stored time table definitions is used to transfor this data into a time table for playing gong.
+Locally stored time table definitions are used to transform this data into a time table for playing gong.

 ## Time Table defintion
 Files are stored in [`server/server/resources/timetable`](https://github.com/Dhamma-Sobhana/gong/tree/main/server/server/resources/timetable) in [JSON](https://www.json.org/json-en.html) format.
 File name is `<raw_course_type>.json` where *<raw_course_type>* is from the fetched schedule.

+See [examples](#time-table-definition-examples) further down for full examples.

 ### Special files
 There are two special time table definition files: `default.json` and `unknown.json`